Raspberry Pi Pool Monitor – Python Code

 - “i2c” – Defines the specific i2c address for each of the Atlas Scientific sensors.

 - “ds18b20_file” – defines the location of the data received from the ds18b20 temperature sensor.

 Electrical Conductivity specific:

-- “ppm_multiplier” – used to convert the electrical conductivity reading to parts per million.
+- “ppm_multiplier” – used to convert the electrical conductivity reading to a parts per million value.